WillMatthews/SimSPAD/README.md

         vChr              - Characteristic Voltage for PDE-Vover equation cCell             - Capacitance per detector
-        tauFwhm           - Output pulse full width half max time digitalThreshhold - Detection Threshhold (as a fraction of overvoltage from bias)
+        tauFwhm           - Output pulse full width half max time digitalThreshold - Detection Threshold (as a fraction of overvoltage from bias)

 </details>

-And the remainder of doubles in the file are the optical input in expected number of photons per time step dt striking the photodetector.
+And the remainder of doubles in the file are the optical input in expected number of photons per time step dt striking the photo-detector.

 The output file is identical, with the simulation parameters taking the first ten positions of the binary file, and the remainder of binary file are the detector's response (in terms of electrical charge output) for each time step.